-“Social media has often not been the best way for companies to communicate their brand message,” Barnett says with typical Brituish understatment.
-“It is good for responding to customers, but any marketing, even on social sites, needs the same level of thouight, crisis management and craftsmanship as a traditional advertising campaign. [emphasis added]”
+“Social media has often not been the best way for companies to communicate their brand message,” Barnett says with typical British understatement.
+“It is good for responding to customers, but any marketing, even on social sites, needs the same level of thought, crisis management and craftsmanship as a traditional advertising campaign. [emphasis added]”

 It makes sense to let social media “experts” do the button-pushing and other back-end stuff for your campaign.
 But unless you’re suicidal, it makes absolutely no sense to put them in charge of your marketing strategy and content.

-For that, you should trust the marketuing experts instead of the “experts.”
+For that, you should trust the marketing experts instead of the “experts.”